Frank H. Krusen: Research and education

-Krusen was elected the first chairman of the new American Board of Physical Medicine, but the first Board certificate was granted to John S. Coulter, MD, in recognition of his pioneering role in the field.
-Krusen received Certificate No. 2 diary entry at this time reflects on the long road to this achievement.
-“I feel that I must record at this point in my diary my extreme gratification concerning the establishment of the American Board of Physical Medicine.
-After all, this is the culmination of my eighteen years of effort in the field of physical medicine and now as I look back over my diary, I realize that I have had the unique privilege of participating in and contributing toward the birth of a new medical specialty.
-It is hard for me to put into words my feelings of gratification in the realization of the fact that at last the long fight has been won and that the years of labor to establish this specialty, to train workers in the field, to develop practice, teaching and research have finally been rewarded by proper recognition from organized medicine as a whole,” according to an internal document from the Mayo Clinic.
+Krusen was elected the first chairman of the American Board of Physical Medicine, although the first board certificate was awarded to John S. Coulter in recognition of his pioneering role in the field; Krusen received certificate number two.
+Contemporary accounts note that Krusen viewed the establishment of the Board as the culmination of many years of effort to develop physical medicine as a recognized medical specialty.

 In 1948, Howard Rusk, MD, another widely acknowledged pioneer in the field of PM&R, pushed to introduce the word “rehabilitation” to the specialty to better emphasize its holistic aspect of care for a broad range of diagnoses.
 This view was facilitated by government interest in the rehabilitation of World War II veterans, for whom trained physicians were in short supply.
 Krusen was in agreement with Rusk when many early physiatrists were worried that “rehabilitation medicine” would quickly absorb the “physical medicine” component.
 Krusen expressed his support to fuse physical medicine with medical rehabilitation in an editorial in the Archives of Physical Medicine: “It is obvious that the close relationships between physical medicine and rehabilitation must be recognized.
 While neither special field can or should absorb the other, the many interconnections should be indicated.
 There are phases of physical medicine (as in the definitive treatment of acute diseases by physical agents) which cannot be called rehabilitation.
 Similarly there are phases of rehabilitation (as in the psychosocial readjustment of disabled persons) which cannot be called physical medicine.
 Yet, for the most part, physical medicine and medical rehabilitation are closely interdigitated and it is apparent that it would be illogical for either physical medicine or medical rehabilitation to go its separate way”.
 After extensive discussions, the new specialty board changed its name from the American Board of Physical Medicine to the American Board of Physical Medicine and Rehabilitation by 1950.